Betting On The Grand National Betting & Event Guide – 4th, 5th & 6th April 2019

 2.20 pm (Race 2) The Doom Bar Anniversary 4YO Juvenile Hurdle

 This is another Grade 1 race which is open to horses aged four-year-olds.
 It is run over two miles and one furlong and horses are challenged with nine hurdles.
 In the 1960s and 1970s, this race was known as the Lancashire Hurdle and it was a Grade 2 until 2005.
 Horses that compete in this race they do normally appear also in the Triumph Hurdle at the Cheltenham Festival.

 2.50 pm (Race 3) The Betway Bowl Steeple Chase

 Established in 1984 this race is open to horses aged five or higher and it is three miles one furlong long and has 19 jumps in it.
-This race was initially intended to be a kind of consolation race for those horses that didn’t have the chance to competed in the Cheltenham Gold Cup.
+This race should have been a kind of consolation race for those horses that didn’t have the chance to compete in the Cheltenham Gold Cup.
 In 2010 it was promoted to Grade 1 race.

 3.25 pm (Race 4) The Betway Aintree Hurdle

 This Grade 1 race was established back in 1976 and it is over two miles and four furlongs.
 It was originally a longer race and was run on the final day of the meeting.
 In 1988 it was shortened and in 2013 was moved to Day One.
 Horses that compete in the Champion Hurdle at Cheltenham do normally take part in this race.